Sign Up For Our E-Blast To Receive Information on our Books, Speech Therapy materials and our latest freebies!

 Thinking and Learning (card 29) for Cognitive Development and Friends and Feelings (card 35) for Social Emotional Development were also very well designed and insightful.
 I was familiar with some of the strategies, but reading them provided many useful reminders (the danger of saying “no” too much) and made me more aware on how to observe my child while playing (e.g if I hand a cup or toy upside down, will she turn it around to the functional side?).

 Then, I moved onto the “Moving and Grooving” (cards 32- 34) for Gross Motor Development.
 I found some very helpful information here as well!
-As a mentioned, my daughter is a mover and will pull up on furniture, on our dog and anything else possible.
+As I mentioned, my daughter is a mover and will pull up on furniture, on our dog, and anything else possible.
 She also loves holding onto your hands when attempting to walk across the room.
 Well, I learned some fantastic strategies to facilitate her walking!!
 Here are two:

 - Supported Walking.
 When holding your child’s hands to walk, 1-2-3 Just Play with Me recommends keeping both hands at the chest level and not above as this helps her stay well-balanced.
 This makes perfect sense yet how many times when I “walked” with my daughter did I hold her hands much higher than her chest?
 This was a fantastic and much needed suggestion for me!

 - Joint Compressions.
 Try giving joint compressions at the hips so your child can get a sense of her body in space.
-Following their recommendations, I held Kerri at the hips and provided firm pressure toward the ground with my hands.
+Following this recommendation, I held Kerri at the hips and provided firm pressure toward the ground with my hands.
 After doing this, I slowly removed my hands and she was able to stand for a few seconds by herself!
 Giving the joint compressions did increase her sense of stability!

 Of course, since I’m a speech language pathologist, and love reading about language development, I had to read over “Talking and Understanding” (card 30) for Speech and Language Development.
 Once again, I was very impressed!
 This product included some wonderful ways to develop your child’s language.
 Lacy emphasized the importance of reading books to your child everyday (I do this!).
 She also highlighted how babies enjoy looking at real photographs.
 This is so true.
 My daughter tends to view books longer if they have real photographs in them.
 Currently, one of her favorite books is Baby Touch and Feel: Farm which contains real photographs and only has one image per page.